dimitri-edel/dte-workout-app/README.md

 </code>

 ##### Testing
-I have succesfully deleted sevaral exercises and the messages were relayed as expected.
+I have successfully deleted several exercises and the messages were relayed as expected.

 ---
 ## WORKOUT APP